 The manufacturers often use belt tensioner's made in China with questionable quality.
 The Chevrolet belt tensioner is no better than the one they use on the Jeep products.

 That's right, these single parts are made up of four separate components.
-You have the tensioner spring, the base that mounts to the engine and the swing arm that attaches to the pulley.
+You have the giant spring, the base that mounts to the engine and the swing arm that attaches to the pulley.

 Fortunately, with the huge demand for replacement parts, aftermarket companies offer the replacement tensioner for less than $40.

 Even at this bargain price the quality is usually on par with the one the factory installed on the assembly line.

 The size of the bolt is a Torx 40.
 However, the problem remains that it fits a little loose and in many cases it strips out when you try to back the bolt out.

 After doing the repairs several times I came up with a trick that reduces the chances of stripping out the center of the T-40 retaining bolt.

 While I am moving my ratchet counterclockwise, I use my other hand to operate a pair of channel locks clamped onto the outer edge in the same direction.

 In a worst-case scenario, if you need to buy a replacement bolt you can get them at your local Jeep dealer.
 Here’s the Jeep belt tensioner T 40 bolt part number 6507743AA.

 Although I see the failure of the spring-loaded belt tensioner at the root cause of engine drive belt problems on Jeep products, it's not the only thing I see.

 In fact, when I removed the engine drive belt, the first thing I do is spin the idler pulley with my hand.
 Many times I find that the idler pulley bearing is in poor condition.
-In addition, sometimes I can physically move the pulley from side to side.

 With the cost of a replacement part in the $10 range it only makes sense to go ahead and replace it at the same time as the tensioner.